-Packages continued from page 1 project has continued to grow each year, sending a record number of 150 packages last The group is expecting to send fewer packages - about 120 - this year because "there has been a drop in the number of people overseas,' Zarah said.
+Packages continued from page 1 page 4 project has continued to grow each year, sending a record number of 150 packages last fall The group is expecting to send fewer packages - about 120 - this year because "there has been a drop in the number of people overseas," Zarah said.
 Sixty names have already been collected and Zarah expects that number to increase as the deadline approaches.
 All the packages should be put together and shipped overseas the Tuesday before Thanksgiving.
 While the number of packages has decreased, the number of supporters has done just the opposite.
-"I think it's definitely become a more school-wide project rather than just the Notre Dame Accounting Association project," Zarah After sending an e-mail to the campus community, Zarah said her inbox was "flooded" with more than 200 messages from people who want to help out or donate.
+"I think it's definitely become a more school-wide project rather than just the Notre Dame Accounting Association project," Zarah said.
+After sending an e-mail to the campus community, Zarah said her inbox was "flooded" with more than 200 messages from people who want to help out or donate.
 "Everyone is really supportive of it," she said.

-Some are from those asking for packages to be sent to a particular soldier - "he has a wife and with their first child on the way at home," one email read - and others from those asking what they can do I'm an ND [Alliance for Catholic Education] teacher in Baton Rouge, Louisiana," read one e-mail.
+Some are from those asking for packages to be sent to a particular soldier - "he has a wife and with their first child on the way at home," one email read - and others from those asking what they can do to help.
+'I'm an ND [Alliance for Catholic Education1 teacher in Baton Rouge, Louisiana," read one e-mail.
 "I was wondering if it would be possible to have my students (10th-11th grade) write letters to the troops to be included in packages ...
 I think that this would be an excellent service-learning project for them."
-But help is not coming just from Notre Dame graduates; the greater South Bend com-Accounting Association's project, and many people have A local elementary school is having the students write letters to put in the boxes,' Local businesses like CVS Pharmacy on Ironwood and Meijer have donated to the "ND Food Services and The Shirt also give us a large amount of items," she said.
+But help is not coming just from Notre Dame graduates; the greater South Bend community has heard about the Accounting Association's project, and many people have expressed interest.
+"A local elementary school is having the students write letters to put in the boxes," Zarah said.
+Local businesses like CVS Pharmacy on Ironwood and Meijer have donated to the cause, Zarah said.
+"ND Food Services and The Shirt also give us a large amount of items," she said.
 Zarah said that sending such letters and packages is the "least we can do to demonstrate our gratitude."
 Every item in the packages is donated, she said.